elhedeq/experimental/playground/README.md

 * **Catch me if you can**
 a tricky text escapes every time you're about to touch it can you catch it
+* **Book List**
+a simple book list app with create/update/delete/search functionalities saving data to local storage built using html,bootstrap and vanilla js